borntofrappe/playground/borntofrappe/README.md

   - [x] offset path

-  - [ ] offset path and intersection observer
+  - [x] offset path and intersection observer

 - [x] restructure components/landing page folder

-- [ ] reevaluate offset path.
-Consider replacing the animation with a fixed background
+- [ ] reevaluate `Rocket.svelte`.
+Consider not implementing the component and use instead a simple background in between the sections

 - [ ] review icon naming convention